zingolabs/zingo-mobile/README.md

 3. Open the `android` directory in Android Studio as a project, select 'app' and the previously created AVD in the upper toolbar and click the "Run 'app'" button.
    Alternatively, launch an AVD and in a separate terminal, run:
-      `yarn run android`
+      `yarn android`

 ### Android SDK Command-line Tools (Standalone)
 You can also emulate android from the command line without using Android Studio.
-1. Standalone setup has a quirk as navigated in `scripts/sdkmanager_install.sh`.
-Then, sdkmanager must be added to PATH.
-2. Run `scripts/start_interactive.sh -a x86` to automatically set up the android sdk, build the app, and stream it to the emulator.
-It will boot, then take a minute to load from a local port.
+1. Check that the Android SDK cmdline-tools binaries are in the following directory:
+     `$ANDROID_HOME/cmdline-tools/latest/bin`
+2. From the root directory run:
+     `scripts/start_interactive.sh -a x86`
    Outputs are generated in `android/app/build/outputs/emulator_output/`

 ## Android Tests